+Students shall visit different sites and prepare a report covering different aspects The report shall be evaluated and marks shall be added in even semester, for study tour.

+It shall be related to the studies done in history of architecture, art & culture and Architecture Design of current & pervious semester.

+Student will be marked for work done for national / Zonal convention of NASA (National Association of student of architecture) & any other activity related to NASA.
+Participation of every student will be compulsory in activities related to NASA though every student may not be attending the same.
+Report will be submitted for evaluation of NASA work.

-- Students shall visit different sites and parts of Rajasthan covering different aspects. - The report shall be evaluated and marks shall be added in even semester, for study tour. - It shall be related to the studies done in History of Interior Design, Art & culture and Interior Design of current & pervious semester. - Evaluation for all extracurricular activities will be done in this course (for current & pervious semester).
+Marking will be done for work done for NASA, in current & pervious semester.
+Evaluation for all extracurricular activities will be done in this course (for current & pervious semester).